Date of Degree

 Copyright 2011 Ryan David Padgett

 Padgett, Ryan David.
-"The effects of the first year of college on undergraduates' development of altruistic and socially responsible behavior." doctoral dissertation, University of Iowa, 2011.
+"The effects of the first year of college on undergraduates' development of altruistic and socially responsible behavior."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.